kuyoto/covid19-cli/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  about    Display the short information about COVID-19 CLI. all      Display the available countries. country  Display the summary of total cases for a given country. global   Display the summary of total cases world wide. help     Displays help for a command list     Lists commands slug     Display a list of available location, slug and country code
+  about    Display the short information about COVID-19 CLI all      Display the available countries country  Display the summary of total cases for a given country global   Display the summary of total cases world wide help     Displays help for a command list     Lists commands slug     Display a list of available location, slug and country code